Axadiw/MFIGamepadFeeder/docs/index.md

 ### HID -> XBox 360 translation

-In order to create goot gamepad mapping you need to understand how **MFIGamepadFeeder** is transforming HID controllers to XBox 360 ones.
+In order to create good gamepad mapping you need to understand how **MFIGamepadFeeder** is transforming HID controllers to XBox 360 ones.

-Every time you press a button / touch analog stick on you controller, your PC is recieving a small set of numbers that are describing current state of the device.
+Every time you press a button / touch analog stick on you controller, your PC is receiving a small set of numbers that are describing current state of the device.

 For example *SteelSeries Nimbus* is sending 18 numbers, each one is responsible for different button / axis.
 In order to translate these numbers, so **MFIGamepadFeeder** would be able to understand them, you need to specify meaning of each of them.